TALlama/calville/characters/sam.md

 Her twin brother Richard and her do not see eye to eye.

 She was [aiding][s01e01] Jonathan Struthers with his vendetta against the Nibelung Orphans, but the nature, extent, and motivation of that aid remain murky.
-As she also led the [search][s01e03] for Timothy Simmons, it seems that either her job or her personality are driving her toward metahumans.
+As she also led the [search][s01e03] for Timothy Simmons and aided in the [expedition][s01e08] to the Nibelung orphange, it seems that either her job or her personality are driving her toward metahumans.

 ## Stats